Blue Cheese — Nutrients, Health Benefits, And Shopping Tips

 Blue cheese gets its unique flavor from specific types of mold used in its production.

-Store blue cheese in the refrigerator, tightly wrapped in its original packaging or wax paper, and use within one to two weeks.
-For longer storage, you can freeze it in an airtight container or freezer bag for up to three months, although freezing may alter the texture.
+Store blue cheese in the refrigerator, securely wrapped in its original packaging or wax paper, and consume within three to four weeks.
+For extended storage, you can freeze it in an airtight container or freezer bag for up to six months, though this may affect its texture.

 Health benefits